omine-me/FinalCheck/README.md

 This addon detects problems in your project and make your render successful.

 Download it for free from [Gumroad](https://omineme.gumroad.com/l/finalcheck) or [GitHub](https://github.com/omine-me/FinalCheck/releases).
 (Social tipping is available in Gumroad.)
+You can also get the same content from [Blender Market](https://blendermarket.com/products/finalcheck) for $1.

 ![Screenshot on the addon](./README_fig1.png "Screenshot on the addon")
 A list of problematic items appears.